SaudiR/The-Secret-of-Habits/client/README copy.md

 ## Project Description

 The Secret of habits is a self help / self improvemnt app.
-This app provides users with a many different habits they should developemnt in order to impprove in various different aspects of their lives.
+This app provides users with a list of different habits they should develop in order to impprove in various different aspects of their lives.
 Such as education, mental health, fitness, and overall health.
 Users will see a list of habits, the recommended duration and the benefits of that habit.
 They will be able to fill out a form to add additional habits.

 ## Wireframes